MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/components/vscode/understanding-file-encoding.md

 > Any other tools you have that touch PowerShell scripts may be affected by your
 > encoding choices or re-encode your scripts to another encoding.

-### Scripts
+### Existing scripts

 Scripts already on the file system may need to be re-encoded to your new chosen encoding.
 In the bottom bar of VSCode, you'll see the label UTF-8.
 Click it to open the action bar and select **Save with encoding**.
 You can now pick a new encoding for that file.
+See [VSCode's encoding][] for full instructions.

 If you need to re-encode multiple files, you can use the following script: